priscofarina/fse-charts/README.md

 # Services to be Installed

-Below is the list of each microservice that needs to be installed:
+Below the list of each microservice that needs to be installed:

 - [*it-fse-gtw-config*](https://github.com/ministero-salute/it-fse-gtw-config)
 - [*it-fse-gtw-rules-manager*](https://github.com/ministero-salute/it-fse-gtw-rules-manager)